Władysław Sadłowski

-Władysław Sadłowski (June 25, 1869 in Lviv – May 25, 1920 in Lviv) was a renowned Polish architect, a representative of historicism and Art Nouveau and a graduate of the Lwów Technical Academy.
+Władysław Sadłowski (25 June 1869 – 25 May 1940) was a Polish architect, a representative of historicism and Art Nouveau and a graduate of the Lwów Technical Academy.

 Life

 He was born on 25 June 1869 in Lemberg (Lviv in present-day Ukraine), Kingdom of Galicia and Lodomeria (part of the Austro-Hungarian Empire), to father Wiktor, who worked as an architect, and mother Maria (née Rawska), who also hailed from a well-established family of Lviv architects.
 After graduating from secondary school he studied architecture at the Lviv Polytechnic (1888-1892) and subsequently at the Technical University in Vienna (1892-1894).
 Upon completion of his studies, he became an assistant to Oswald Gruber at the university (1894-1896) and at the same time he further continued his education under Karl König.
 He received his diploma from the Lviv Polytechnic in 1897.

 He started working as an architect first in Zygmunt Gorgolewski's team where he participated in creating the interior design of the Lviv Theatre of Opera and Ballet (1899), then in Ivan Levynskyi's and Wincenty Rawski's architectural studios and finally as an independent architect.
 His early works represent historicism, nonetheless his style, influenced by Viennese architect Otto Wagner, quickly developed into Art Nouveau making him one of the most distinguished representatives of this style in the architecture of Lviv.

 In 1888, Sadłowski was delegated to design a new railway station for the city of Lviv, which became a turning point in his career as an architect.
 The construction of the building was supervised by the Director of Lviv Railways Ludwik Wierzbicki.

 The final project, prepared in less than a year, encompassed a large, horizontally-oriented main hall, with two large train yards located in the background.
 The main entrance was topped with a large dome made of bolted steel and stained glass.
 Both wings of the symmetrical building were constituted by two pavilions, each with a smaller cupola.
 He collaborated with many prominent architects and sculptors from Lviv at the time including Alfred Zachariewicz, Antoni Popiel and Edmund Zieleniewski who worked on the interior design of the railway station as well as its façade.